Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

-In this section, we discuss the practical utility of DisentangO under three scenarios: \begin{itemize} \item (SC1: Unsupervised) No value or label is given for $\bb^\eta$ for each task. \item (SC2: Semi-supervised) The value of $\bb^\eta$ is not given, but a label $c(\bb^\eta)$ (e.g., a classification of $\bb^\eta$) is given. \item (SC3: Supervised) The value of $\bb^\eta$ is given. \end{itemize} The architecture is shown in Figure~\ref{fig:architecture}, with a pseudo algorithm provided in Algorithm~\ref{alg:three_scenarios} of Appendix.
+\YY{Although DisentangO is primarily designed for the challenging scenario of learning without supervision on $\bb$ nor prior knowledge on the PDE model form in \eqref{eqn:pde}, its methodology is generic and readily can be extended to handle the scenarios with partial or full measurements of $\bb$, which are common in classical inverse PDE benchmark problems.
+In this section, we discuss the practical utility of DisentangO under three scenarios:} \begin{itemize} \item (SC1: Supervised) The value of $\bb^\eta$ is given. \item (SC2: Semi-supervised) The value of $\bb^\eta$ is not given, but a label $c(\bb^\eta)$ (e.g., a classification of $\bb^\eta$) is given. \item (SC3: Unsupervised) No value or label is given for $\bb^\eta$ for each task. \end{itemize} A pseudo Algorithm~\ref{alg:three_scenarios} is provided in the Appendix.

-To obtain the posterior $q$ in \eqref{eqn:encoder}, we assume each latent variable satisfies a Gaussian distribution of distinct means and diagonal covariance, i.e., $q_{\mu_z,\Sigma_z}(\hat{\zb}|\theta):=\mcN(\mu_z(\theta_P),\Sigma^2_z(\theta_P))$, then estimate its mean and covariance using an MLP.
-As a result, the KL-divergence term in the ELBO admits a closed form: { } In the supervised setting, we take $\zb=\bb$, and set $\mu_z(\theta_P^\eta)=\bb^\eta$, then: { } For the first decoder, the likelihood $p(\theta^\eta_P|\zb^\eta)$ is a factorized Gaussian with mean $\mu_\theta$ and covariance $\Sigma_\theta$, computed from another MLP.
-By taking as input Monte Carlo samples once for each $\zb$, the reconstruction accuracy term can be approximated as: { } where ${d_\theta}$ is the dimension of $\theta_P$, and $c$ is a constant.
+To obtain the posterior $q$ in \eqref{eqn:encoder}, we assume that each latent variable satisfies a Gaussian distribution of distinct means and diagonal covariance, i.e., $q_{\mu_z,\Sigma_z}(\hat{\zb}|\theta):=\mcN(\mu_z(\theta),\Sigma^2_z(\theta))$, then estimate its mean and covariance using an MLP.
+As a result, the KL-divergence term in the ELBO admits a closed form: { }

+In the supervised setting, we take $\mu_z(\theta_P^\eta)=\bb^\eta$, and then the KL divergence term writes: { } For the first decoder, the likelihood $p(\theta^\eta|\zb^\eta)$ is a factorized Gaussian with mean $\mu_\theta$ and covariance $\Sigma_\theta$, computed from another MLP.
+By taking as input Monte Carlo samples once for each $\zb$, the reconstruction accuracy term can be approximated as: { } where ${d_\theta}$ is the dimension of $\theta$, and $c$ is a constant.